How is Water Collected for Us to Use?

 It's simple to turn on the water tap and fill a cup with clean drinking water, but a lot of things have to be done before this can happen.
 Water from lochs and rivers may look clean but it needs to be treated before it is safe to drink.
 First, water has to be taken out of the natural water cycle.

-Most of the water we use is collected and stored in man-made lochs called reservoirs.
-Most rain falls in hilly areas, so this is where most reservoirs are built.
+Most of the water used today is collected and stored in man-made or natural lochs called reservoirs.
+Rainfall is highest in hilly areas, so this is where most reservoirs are.

-We make reservoirs by building a dam across the upper part of the river.
-The water then collects behind the dam to make a huge loch.
-That means that even if it does not rain for several weeks, there will still be enough water for people to use.
+Reservoirs are made by building a dam across the upper part of a river.
+The water then collects and makes a huge loch.
+So, even if it does not rain for several weeks, there will still be water available.

-A dam is made of very strong, thick concrete to hold back the huge amount of water.
-We can control how much water flows through the dam by opening and closing valves.
+The dam has to be made of very strong, thick concrete to hold back the huge amount of water behind it.
+The amount of water flowing through the dam is controlled by opening and closing valves.

 Sometimes a reservoir forms naturally underground.
 Rainwater soaks into the ground and through the rock below.
 This can only happens where there are soft rocks like chalk and limestone.
 They soak up a lot of water.
 They are a bit like underground sponges.